-- Intercultural effectiveness: competence in communicating effectively across cultures, building relations and collaborating with people from different backgrounds, leading in global contexts.
+- Intercultural skilfulness: competence in communicating smoothly & effectively across cultures, building relations and collaborating with people from different backgrounds, leading and working ethically & effectively in global contexts.

 1 Kim, Y. Y. (2001).
 Becoming Intercultural.
 An Integrative Theory of Communication and Cross-Cultural Adaptation.
 Thousand Oaks: Sage.

 2 Hall, E. T. (1976).
 Beyond Culture.
 New York: Doubleday.